KruxZhlajfa/sqlupiti/README.md

 ###Installation

+* This question type does not require any other question types to be installed.
+* This version of this question type is compatible with Moodle 2.6.2+.

 ####Installation Using Git

 To install using git for the latest version (the master branch), type this command in the